vectorized-runner/vectorized-runner.github.io/_posts/2023-04-05-Curves-and-Surfaces-Ceng469-hw1.md

 ## Running on Mac

 Initially I couldn't get OpenGL version 460 running on my Mac.
 I thought it was mandatory to run on 460, but then I learned that's not the case, but the major version should be 4.
-I got my window hints right on Mac with this:
+I got my window hints right on Mac with this code:

 ```c++
 void AddWindowHints(){